BasWassenaar/BasWassenaar/README.md

 Hi, I’m @BasWassenaar 👋

-I’m interested in Azure infrastructure and software architecture.
+- I’m interested in Azure infrastructure and software architecture.
+- Sometimes I deliver talks at meetups and conferences like NDC, NIC, and others.

 <!---